CBD & Sports-Related Brain Injury

 While any competitive sport comes with the risk of injury, American football has some of the highest levels of brain-related injuries in professional sports.

-The residual effects from years of head-on impacts and concussions are often devastating, ultimately leading to nuerodegeneration, declining mental health, and loss of cognitive abilities.
+The residual effects from years of head-on impacts and concussions are often devastating, ultimately leading to neurodegeneration, declining mental health, and loss of cognitive abilities.

 In 2016, at the annual meeting of the American Academy of Neurology, a group of scientists led by Dr. Frank Conidi, director of the Florida Center for Headache and Sports Neurology, reported stark statistics from studying retired NFL players’ brains.